pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 Pydrofoil RISC-V emulator, 2) booting Linux on the Pydrofoil ARM emulator 3) running the PyPy bootstrap process on top of PyPy.
 The script identifies 94 inefficiencies in the traces, obviously a lot of them come from repeating patterns.
-My next steps will be to inspect them all, categorize them, and implement easy optimizations identified that way.
+My next steps will be to manually inspect them all, categorize them, and implement easy optimizations identified that way.
 I also want a way to sort the examples by execution count in the benchmarks, to get a feeling for which of them are most important.